oliverhu/simctl/readme.md

 # simctl

 Python interface to xcrun simctl.
-Manage your iOS Simulators directly from a ruby script.
+Manage your iOS Simulators directly from a python script.
 This can be helpful for testing on different Simulators.
-A port from plu's Ruby version of simctl
+This is a port from plu's Ruby version of [simctl](https://github.com/plu).

 ## Usage